qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

       - index
       - n/a
       - For each line in a 2D dataset, subtract the value at the given index, within that line.
 Used if you know that the n-th index of each line should be zero.
-    * - Subtract average line by line
+    * - Sub. ave. line by line
       - n/a
       - n/a
       - For each line in a 2D dataset, subtract the average of values in that line.